falcosan/mcp/README.md

 ## Key Features

 - **Multiple Transport Options**: Supports both STDIO and StreamableHTTP transports.
-- **Real-time Communication**: Enables seamless interaction between clients and the server.
 - **Meilisearch API Support**: Full access to Meilisearch functionalities.
 - **Web Client Demo**: Updated interface showcasing search capabilities and features.
 - **AI Inference**: Leverages LLMs from providers such as OpenAI, Hugging Face or Anthropic to intelligently determine and utilize the most suitable tool for user queries.